 - Store your seasoning in an airtight container in a cool, dark place.
 It will last a long time, but if moisture gets in, it will get clumpy.

 - Homemade Cajun Seasoning is a fun gift (see above for the wedding favor idea), but you can also give it as a gift in a cute jar.
 Homemade spice mixes are fun to make and have such a personal touch.
-We like to gift - Everything Bagel Seasoning, Cajun Seasoning, Taco Seasoning, Cinnamon Sugar, Greek Seasoning, Fajita Seasoning, and Vanilla Sugar with a little recipe booklet of how we use the recipes.
+We like to gift – Everything But the Bagel Seasoning, Cajun Seasoning, Homemade Taco Seasoning, Cinnamon Sugar, Greek Seasoning, Fajita Seasoning, and Vanilla Sugar with a little recipe booklet of how we use the recipes.
 It is such a fun gift to make!

 🙋♀️ Frequently Asked Questions

 at home.
 (You can also use Creole Seasoning if you have it – unless you are a purist, most store-bought Cajun and Creole Seasoning blends have become very similar!)